mccarthyajb/QRCode-Generator/README.md

 # QRCode-Generator

-This is almost entirely AI Generated
+This is almost entirely AI Generated code